HanDuyNguyen/Data-Science-Projects/Prostate Cancer Detection/README.md

 ## Instruction

+The file <!---
+your comment goes here
+and here
-The file # (ProstrateCancerDetectionUnet.ipynb) contains the main codes of this project.
+--> contains the main codes of this project.